 It was so wildly different than the deep, but somehow felt just as right.
 Flying was, indeed, one of the simplest joys in this world.
 The creature effortlessly sailed through the skies, its wings stealing bits of silvery cloud from all around to shield it from the view of any onlookers, had there been any.
 One could never be too careful, especially when legendary.

-The legends shall reawaken on the eve of the fourth millennium after the war.
+The legends shall reawaken as the third millennium after the war draws to a close.
 And from there shall dawn the new era, with the schism rekindled and the fires of war ignited, only to be smothered by a wave of revolution.

 A loud ringing filled the air, which meant the end of class for the day—and it was about time, too.
 I quickly stuffed my books into my backpack, following after my classmates and pretending I hadn’t heard the last-minute assignment that we’d been given.
 It would have been just as normal as any other afternoon, except my head was still filled with rumors from earlier that morning.